midl-dev/tezos-suite-docs/deploy-remote-signer.md

 You may now declare this remote signer in the terraform parameter `baking_nodes`.

+The `authorized_signers` list takes signer maps consisting of the following key/value pairs:

-You need to pass the ssh public key as well as the signer forwarding port that you set up in the previous step:
+* `ssh_pubkey`: the public key of the signer, generated at the previous step
+* `signer_port`: the port on the remote signer that is being forwarded to the cluster.
+This can be identical across signers, we recommend to leave it at the default value of 8443.
+* `tunnel_endpoint_port`: the port on the load balancer IP address that the ssh forwarder on the signer connects to.
+This must be unique to the signer.

 ```
+module "tezos-baker" {
+  source = "github.com/midl-dev/tezos-on-gke?ref=v2.0//terraform-no-cluster-create"
   baking_nodes = {
     mynode = {
       mybaker = {
-      public_baking_key="tz1YmsrYxQFJo5nGj4MEaXMPdLrcRf2a5mAU"
+        public_baking_key="edpk..."
+        public_baking_key_hash="tz1YmsrYxQFJo5nGj4MEaXMPdLrcRf2a5mAU"
         ledger_authorized_path="ledger://my-four-key-words/ed25519/0h/1h",
         authorized_signers : [
                 { "ssh_pubkey" : "ssh-rsa AAAAB<snip>==",
+                  "signer_port" : 8443,
-                  "signer_port" : 8444 } ]
+                  "tunnel_endpoint_port" : 51756 } ]
       }
     }
+  }
+  signer_target_host_key=var.signer_target_host_key
 }
 ```